odradev/odradev.github.io/krypto-nad-odra.md

 ### Costs
 We estimated the costs to be between $30000 and $40000.
 This covers:
 - event preparation and coordination,
-- space at Stadium Wrocław,
+- space at the Wrocław Stadium,
 - social media coverage, before, during and after the event,
 - event Swag (most likely good-quality t-shirts),
 - event recording and post-processing,